TravisWheelerLab/disco/Inference-using-pretrained-models.md

 (same architecture, different weights) to estimate predictive uncertainty.
 GPUs are recommended.

-The infer command can save predictions and visualization/debugging data.

 Save predictions with `--output_csv_path <my_results.csv>`

 Save data for visualizing predictions in matplotlib with